-Some steps you can take to de-incentivize raccoons consists of:
+Some steps you can take to de-incentivize raccoons consist of:

 - Closing and securing garbage can lids, so they cannot tear through the trash.
-Moving the garbage inside the garage will help as long as they cannot get in the garage.
+Moving the garbage inside the garage will help if they cannot get in the garage.

 - Remove any outdoor cat or dog food storage to an inside location or secure lids.